weareferal/craft-env-sync/README.md

 - Craft version

 It's important not to manually rename these files as the plugin relies on this structure.

+To create new backups and push/pull backups to the cloud you can use the "Sync" utility

 ### Queue